skupperproject/skupper-website/input/start/index.md

 ### Check the command

-To test your installation, run the `skupper` command with no arguments.
-You should see a usage summary.
+To test your installation, run the `skupper --version` command.
+You should see output like this:

-    $ skupper
+    $ skupper --version
-    Usage:
-      skupper [command]
+    skupper version <version>

-    Available Commands:
-    [...]

 ## Step 2: Configure access to multiple namespaces